Building Maven yourself is for one of two reasons:

 To do this, run from the source directory:

-The assemblies will be created in maven-distribution, and can be unzipped to the location where you'd like Maven installed.
+The assemblies will be created in apache-maven, and can be unzipped to the location where you'd like Maven installed.

 Before checking in a change or submitting a patch to Maven core, it is required to run the integration tests.
 These live in their own git repository.
 Using your local build of Maven, run: